Staged Construction Analysis

 Analysis Properties

-As per unstaged construction, factors are applied via Material and Section Effective Factor Stiffness.
+As per unstaged construction, factors are applied via the Material and Section Effective Factor Stiffness.
 These are applied across all construction stages.

 The Modulus of Elasticity Factor in particular requires careful consideration as it should be employed in order to make any allowances for creep and cracking.
 The value entered here is applied to the short term modulus of elasticity Ec(28) defined in Material dialog.